A group of people working together

 • Candidates can self-nominate.

-• Nominees, if not self-nominated, should be aware that their name has been put forward.
+• Nominees, if not self-nominated, should be aware that their names have been put forward.

 • In the absence of any nominees or candidates being forthcoming, committee members reserve the right to make nominations themselves.